MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Get-AzureRmKeyVault.md

 PS C:\>Get-AzureRMKeyVault -VaultName 'Contoso03Vault'  -Location 'eastus2' -InRemovedState
 ```

-This command gets the deleted key vault information named Contoso03Vault in your current
+This command gets the deleted key vault information named Contoso03Vault in the East US 2 Azure region for your current subscription.
-subscription and in eastus2 region.

 ## PARAMETERS

 ### -InRemovedState
-Specifies whether to show the previously deleted vaults in the output.
+Specifies whether to show the previously deleted key vaults in the output.

 ```yaml
 Type: SwitchParameter